bitcoin/bitcoin/build_msvc/README.md

 Introduction
 ---------------------
+Visual Studio 2022 is minimum required to build Navcoin Core.

-Solution and project files to build Navcoin Core with `msbuild` or Visual Studio can be found in the `build_msvc` directory.
-The build has been tested with Visual Studio 2022 and Visual Studio 2019 (building with earlier versions of Visual Studio should not be expected to work).
+Solution and project files to build with `msbuild` or Visual Studio can be found in the `build_msvc` directory.

 To build Navcoin Core from the command-line, it is sufficient to only install the Visual Studio Build Tools component.